MenxLi/lfss/docs/permission.md

 If the peer user has write access (peer-w), then the peer user can `GET`/`PUT`/`POST`/`DELETE` files under the user's path.

 ## Ownership
-A file is owned by the user who created it, may not necessarily be the user under whose path the file is stored (admin/write-peer can create files under any user's path).
+A file is owned by the user who created it, may not necessarily be the user under whose path the file is stored (admin/write-peer can create files under other user's path).

-# Non-peer and public access
+## Non-peer and public access

 **NOTE:** below discussion is based on the assumption that the user is not a peer of the path owner, or is guest user (public access).

-## File access with `GET` permission
+### File access with `GET` permission

-### File access
+#### File access
 For accessing file content, the user must have `GET` permission of the file, which is determined by the `permission` field of both the path-owner and the file.

 There are four types of permissions: `unset`, `public`, `protected`, `private`.